jm1021/churchofjesuschrist/_posts/2024-08-18-repentnace_enmity.md

 Alma taught Corianton that there was a way back through repentance and Jesus Christ's atonment.

 We learn, that God has a perfect love and provided a plan for perfect mercy.
+Christ taught often, thy faith nade thee thee whole, thy faith healed thee.
+Repenatance is about healing.

 Through Jesus Christ and the Prophet, we have been instructed, that keeping the commandments and becoming covenant keepers we gain greater access to the power of God.
-We feel his lasting love, peace, comfort, and joy.
+We feel his lasting love, peace, comfort, joy, and healing.

+This moves us on the forward path.

 ### [10 Commandments](https://www.churchofjesuschrist.org/study/manual/gospel-topics/ten-commandments?lang=eng)